bernie4375/FCL-potential-autoISF/README.md

 Who already had a running FCL based on the previous autoISF version, should primarily read section 12.

-AAPS users who use the emulator : sections 10 and 11 probably need a bit of re-work for latest autoISF and AAPS (suggestions from users welcome!).
+AAPS users who use the emulator : sections 10 and 11 probably need a bit of re-work for latest autoISF and AAPS (Suggestions from users welcome: Feel free to make changes using the  WORD documents of the neighboring branch!).

 To access the pdf files, you may need to go to "<> code" on very top left side of this page